cruizperez/FastAAI/README.md

 ## General Topics

 #### Input files and their formats
-FastAAI takes genomes, proteins, and HMM files (see below) as its basic inputs.
+FastAAI takes genomes, proteins, and tabular HMM search files (see below) as its basic inputs.
 Genomes are expected to be supplied in nucleotide FASTA format, with each genome (even if they are collections of multiple contigs) to be in a single, separate file.
 Each protein file is expected to contain the predicted proteome of a single genome in amino acid FASTA format.
 Each HMM file is expected to be the tabular output resulting from a search of a single genome's proteome against FastAAI's reference set of HMM models.

 Inputs of each type (genome, protein, HMM) can be given in one of three ways:
 * As a directory: a path to a directory containing only files of a particular type